lip6/alliance-check-toolkit/benchs/analog/Ota/350/README.rst

 Required files
 ----------------

-dodo.py         : python script to setup the technology and dependencies doOta.py        : python script to describe the devices, the netlist and the silicing tree for layout generation ocane_sizes.txt : file in csv format to describe the sizes of transistors, **in mirons**,
+dodo.py          : python script to setup the technology and dependencies doOta.py         : python script to describe the devices, the netlist and the silicing tree for layout generation oceane_sizes.txt : file in csv format to describe the sizes of transistors (WF and L), **in microns**, M
-                  as well as some useful layout style parameters may be provided by oceane, or hand written
+                   as well as some useful layout style parameters (source connection to bulk) may be provided by oceane, or hand written, or computed with you favorite python notebook

 Running layout generation
 -------------------------